SASpringbok07/You-Dont-Know-JS/scope-closures/ch3.md

 ### Re-declaration?

-What do you think happens when variable is declared more than once in the same scope?
+What do you think happens when a variable is declared more than once in the same scope?

 Consider: